roman-milk/roman-milk.github.io/whos-the-boss.md

+===

- ****** Who's The Boss?
-Ch.
-07 ****** byJs_Keeper© "We're alone except for Nataliya.
+"We're alone except for Nataliya.
 Don't worry," I assured her.
 I reached out my hand and stroked one of her pierced nipples through the translucent blue material of her bra.
 Her sweet bud jumped to attention for me.
 "I like the way this shows off your assets, though I'm not so sure you'd be able to wear this for work.
 Still, for play it's very nice."
 I continued playing with her nipple for a moment, tugging lightly on the barbell through the stretchy thin fabric.

  "Turn for me," I instructed.
 She stepped back from the doorway and turned around slowly.